 While being able to close down camp into an easily towed box is a huge benefit for some, it’s actually a downfall for others.

 After a long day of driving, when you finally make it to camp, the last thing you want to do is spend an hour setting up your RV.
-Coachman introduced this series of pop up campers to relieve just that.
+Coachman introduced this series of pop up campers with bathrooms to relieve just that.

 With aerodynamic profiles and a patented Glide n’ Lock bed system, these campers were designed to set up and take down effortlessly and fast.
 This can be an absolute lifesaver if you find yourself setting up camp in pouring rains or worse.

 Not only has Coachman made these campers a breeze to set up and take down, but they’ve designed almost every one of its functions around convenience, comfort, and ease of use.